0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 <span className="note"><small>Equivalent time where every interval is equivalent in value and therefore indistinguishable as abstracted units of time, which are, in reality, merely their use value for exchangeability (Debord 2021).</small>where every interval is equivalent in value and therefore indistinguishable.</span>[^debord1]
 Chronological time has no duration, and produces no memory, it is unmemorable time but not forgotten--it is always inscribed into the historical record.
 Chronological time is understood as a sequence of the same uneventful 'nows' that repeat over and over again to the point where each working day is interchangeable for the next.
-Chronological time is complement to Consumable time, and the opposite of Lived time.
+Chronological time is complement to consumable time, and the opposite of Lived time.

 <span className="note"><small>Debord uses the term 'Pseudo-cyclical time' when discussing the freely consumable time of the worker that is the compliment of time spent working.</small>**Consumable time**</span>
-is the time returned to social life as a by-product of the work accomplished during Chronological time[^debord1].
+is the time returned to social life as a by-product of the work accomplished during chronological time[^debord1].
-Consumable time _is_ Chronological time _disguised_ as a time to be consumed freely by workers.
+Consumable time _is_ chronological time _disguised_ as a time to be consumed freely by workers.
 It exhibits the same characteristics, namely equally segmented, fungible units of time--the qualitative dimensions of which are suppressed in favor of quantitative equality.
 Since this time is the complementary _by-product_ of work, it therefore maintains the hegemony and legitimacy _of work_.
-It is the complement to Chronological time, and a commoditized version of Lived time.
+It is the complement to chronological time, and a commoditized version of Lived time.

 ![Sign reads "NO IDLING" besides a doorway into a building.](/static/images/2024-05-01-no-idling.jpg)